getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/getting-started.md

    ```

 5. Now that the sample code is available locally, open the `backend-monitoring` project in your preferred code editor

+6. Open your Sentry account and navigate to your organization's integrations page `(https://sentry.io/settings/{YOUR-ORG-SLUG/}/integrations)` To enable the GitHub integration and add your backend-monitoring repository.
+For more information refer to [this link](https://docs.sentry.io/guides/integrate-frontend/configure-scms/#step-1-integrate-your-github-account-and-repositories).
+   Configuring your Source Code management solution and adding your repositories is required to enable commit tracking, for more information see [this link](https://docs.sentry.io/workflow/releases/?platform=node#associate-commits-with-a-release).

 ## Step 2: Install the SDK